-The PMHP works with and through its volunteers in a variety of service areas such as staff debriefing, administrative support, as well as assistance with a range of other tasks at our head office and clinical service sites.
+The PMHP works with and through its volunteers in a variety of service areas such as administrative and research support, as well as assistance with a range of other tasks in one of our four programmes or at our head office in Cape Town.

 Opportunities exist for the PMHP to host graduate students undertaking Masters, Doctoral or post-doctoral studies engaging in high quality research of mutual interest in a range of related disciplines.

 - Motherhood and emotional distress in a South African township: an ethnographic investigation of postnatal depression in sociocultural context.
 (PhD)